Investment policy statement software for money management.

 • Spend at least fifty hours researching and making one yourself.
 Then you'll be tinkering with typos and grammar for another twenty hours.
 This isn't a big mystery, and can be easily done if you know how, but how valuable is your time?
 If you value your time at $100 per hour, then you're going to spend over $5,000 reinventing the IPS wheel.
 Reading this and then buying our IPS tool takes around ten minutes, then half an hour to understand the directions.

 • You used to be able to buy expensive Investment Policy Statement software from Ibbotson for ~$300.
-Morningstar bought this industry icon in 2006, so now you'll need to buy their whole package for around $1,000 per year for that.
+Morningstar bought this industry icon in 2006, so now you'll need to buy their whole package for well over $2,000 a year just for that.

-• Spend $300 PER YEAR, then $30 PER EVERY IPS CREATED for IPSAdvisorPro.
-Sure they spent big money making their fancy website to make everything look super-professional, and do tons of personal schmoozing to get high-AUM advisors to use it, but ~$2,000 every year just to make an IPS!?
+• Spend ~$300 PER YEAR for IPSAdvisorPro.
+Sure they spent big money making their fancy website to make everything look super-professional, and have done tons of personal schmoozing to get high-AUM advisors to use it, but over $300 every year just to make an IPS!?

 The one and only advantage is that it makes Investment Policy Statements for institutions (ours is only for individual clients).
 How many billion dollar endowments are you going to manage money for?

 Then they say that editing a Word document won't let you reflect how you manage money.
-You must be kidding!
 That's the whole point of ours - you can type in exactly what you want to say about how you manage money.
-You have total 100% control over everything, including what's printed, that's the point.
+You have total 100% control over everything, including what's printed out, that's the point.

 The bottom-line (what you give individual clients), is about the same as ours, and if it's not then you can easily make it the same - by just typing the text in (or inserting images or number graphs made in Excel).